ClairBerlin/clair-stack/Readme.md

 - The [Django admin UI](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/) is available at `localhost:8888/admin`.
 If you preloaded the test data, you can log in as user `admin` with password `admin`.
 - The [browsable ReST API](https://www.django-rest-framework.org/topics/browsable-api/) is available at `localhost/api/<usecase>/v1/`, where `<usecase>` is one of `devices`, `sites`, or `data`.

-When you preloaded the test data set, an admin user is already in place.
-If you want to create additional admin users, you can do so either via the _admin UI_ or by executing

-`docker exec -it managair_server python3 manage.py createsuperuser`

-Enter a username and password when requested.
-Open up the admin UI at `localhost:8888/admin` and check if you can log in with the admin credentials just set up.

 ### Database administration

 To directly inspect and access the PostgreSQL database, a [pgAdmin](https://www.pgadmin.org) container is included in the stack.
 You can access it's UI at `localhost:8889`.
 Login as user `admin@admin.org`, with password `admin`.

-Whenever you change or add models in the `managair_server` application, you need to create migration scripts as follows:

-`docker exec -it managair_server python3 manage.py makemigrations <django_app>`

-Here, `<django_app>` is the Django _app_ to which the new or updated models pertain; e.g. `device_manager`.
-Once the migrations scripts are in place, you can apply them either by restarting the `managair_server` via

-`docker-compose -f dev-stack.yaml restart managair_server`,

-or you can apply them on the fly via

-`docker exec -it managair_server python3 manage.py migrate`.

-## Services

-## Traefik reverse proxy

-TODO

-### Managair core application

-### Ingestair node data ingestion

-### PostgreSQL DBMS

-## Endpoints

-- `/api/devices/v1/` provides ReST resources to administer individual nodes and information about node models from different manufacturers.
-Site-operators can register new nodes here.
-- `api/sites/v1/` allows site-operators to administer their own sites and to associate nodes with locations.
-- `api/data/v1/` provides read access to time series and individual measurements.

 ## References